BradyBrenot/chivalry-instagib/README.md

 Any tiny bit of damage causes a character to explode.
 Fun for the whole family.

-This is itended as a simple example code mod, demonstrating the use of include files to reduce code duplication, as well as how to create a mod configuration file that allows server operators to easily use the mod.
+This mod is provided as an example of a code mod that:
+- uses includes to reduce code duplication
+- uses a config file for easy server setup
+- uses localized strings to allow for translation

 =================